 WHY THIS UNIVERSITY?

 Edinburgh Napier University is one of the largest universities in Scotland and was recently rated one of the top two “new” universities in the UK.
-The four main sites of this multi-campus university are linked by bus, with quick access to the city center.
-The modern University is grounded in tradition, as evidenced by the grand 16th century architecture that merges with cutting-edge facilities.
-Students respect the University for it’s innovative and enterprising approach to learning.
+The three main sites of this multi-campus university (Sighthill, Merchiston, and Craiglockhart) are linked by free shuttle, with quick access to the city center.
+The modern university is grounded in tradition, as evidenced by the grand 16th-century architecture that merges with cutting-edge facilities.
+Students respect the university for its innovative and enterprising approach to learning.

 Accreditation(s): Recognized by the Privy Council and a member of the Association of Commonwealth Universities (ACU and the European University Association (EUA)

 HOW TO CHOOSE YOUR COURSESNow the fun part!
 You get to pick the courses you will take abroad.
 Review the course information on this page.
 Once you’ve decided which courses you want to take, fill out the CISabroad Course Selection Worksheet in your online portal.